 Invertebrate fossils, like ammonoids or belemnites, were the most common findings.
 But when Mary was 12, her brother Joseph found a skull protruding from a cliff and few month later, Mary found the rest of the skeleton.
 They sold it for £23.
 Later, in 1819, the skeleton was purchased by Charles Koenig of the British Museum of London who suggested the name “Ichthyosaur” for the fossil.

 In 1819 the Annings were in considerable ﬁnancial difﬁculties.
 They were rescued by the generosity of Thomas James Birch (1768–1829), who arranged for the sale of his personal collection, largely purchased from the Annings, in Bullock’s Museum in London.
-The auction took place in May 1820, during which George Cuvier bought several pieces for the Muséum National d’Histoire Naturelle.
+The auction took place in May 1820, during which Georges Cuvier bought several pieces for the Muséum National d’Histoire Naturelle.